cmlnker786/Health-Tracker-Pro/privacy-policy_Version2.md

 ## 6. Children’s Privacy

-**Health Tracker Pro** is not intended for children under the age of 13.
-We do not knowingly collect personal information from children.
-If you are a parent or guardian and believe your child has used the app, please contact us.
+**Health Tracker Pro** is not intended for individuals under the age of 18.

 ---